<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=384506&amp;fmt=gif">

 Labs considering LIMS solutions have their pick of companies selling hosted and/or on-premise solutions.
 And today's vendors have come up with creative ways to position their solutions.
 The one you pick will depend on your lab's needs, number of users, and price point among other factors.
 Moreover, some LIMS solutions are developed for clients in specific market segments that have unique needs such as molecular diagnostics labs.

 Most commercial LIMS today can be configured to meet individual customer requirements and are easy to use.
-These solutions work well with many of the common instruments found in pharmaceutical and other kinds of labs.
+These solutions work well with many of the common instruments found in pharmaceuticals and other kinds of labs.
 The exact price points and subscription models vary from one vendor to the next.
 Different systems also require different kinds of infrastructure in order to run.
 Some of the systems currently available in the market include:

 In addition to reviewing the available solutions on the market, there are some labs that opt to design and develop their own LIMS in house.
 Armed with the right programming team and a detailed listing of the lab protocols and workflows, it's certainly possible to craft a system that will be uniquely tailored to the needs and specifications of the lab.
 It may even be less of a financial burden to develop a system internally than investing in a commercial option.

 But programming a LIMS takes time and requires an almost encyclopedic knowledge of the lab's workflows and protocols to properly develop the needed functionality.
 Moreover, lab needs may change all the time and technological developments happen quickly.
 By the time the system has been built, it may already be outdated.
-Moreover, the lab and their programming team have sole responsibility for maintaining the system and fixing it when something breaks.
+Moreover, the lab and its programming team have sole responsibility for maintaining the system and fixing it when something breaks.
 There may also be challenges with getting different pieces of software to talk to each other let alone the other instruments in the lab.

 Labs may also run into problems if the programmer or programming team turns over and takes their knowledge of the system with them.
 Lastly, regulated labs that decide to make their own systems will have to shoulder the responsibility and costs of going through any appropriate validation processes and approvals required by regulatory authorities in their field.
-Getting systems approved in this context is both time intensive and difficult.
-What started out as a cost saving strategy may end up being prohibitively expensive.
+Getting systems approved in this context is both time-intensive and difficult.
+What started out as a cost-saving strategy may end up being prohibitively expensive.

 Two scientists at a lab bench with ELN on computer screen